burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Sometimes while making programs in Python, you need to write programs directly in Python, not only call external C++ libraries from it.
 Possible reasons why you need (really) implement algorithm in Python:
 * Algorithm is short and suitable for CPU.
-* Library does not exist and does not provide Python bindings.
+* Library does not exist or Library exists but does not provide Python bindings.
 * Library does not provide enough configuration
 * You need to change something fundamental inside Library, but Library is written in C++ and you don't know C++.